 It’s almost that time.
-The time when everyone loses their minds in ministry and argue over that one day of the year.
-Halloween.
+The time when everyone loses their minds in ministry and argue over that one day of the year, Halloween.
 Over the years, I’ve seen so much energy put into whether “the church” should acknowledge Halloween let alone leverage it to reach people for Jesus Christ through things like Trunk or Treat or Harvest Festivals.
-Thankfully, there’s less and less of that.

 The real issue is about who’s in charge on Halloween, and the other 364 days.
 I get it, “do not conform to the world” but the world doesn’t own October 31, God does.
 That’s why I wrote this lesson.
 I want students to understand the overwhelming power God has over Satan, all the time.